 If the answer section of the output is empty, the notebook wasn't able to resolve the hostname.
 For example, the answer section for github.com displays as:

 ;; ANSWER SECTION: github.com.
 16 IN A 22.214.171.124

 2.FSPIf the answer section of the output contains a response, the domain name resolution works.
 You can then run the following command to test the connection to the hostname:

 If a lifecycle configuration script runs for longer than five minutes, it fails, and the notebook instance is neither created nor started.
 For suggestions on how to decrease script runtime, see Customize a notebook instance using a lifecycle configuration script.
 To troubleshoot issues with the script, check the Amazon CloudWatch logs for the lifecycle configuration:

 "This Notebook Instance type 'ml.m4.xlarge' is temporarily unavailable.
 We apologize for the inconvenience.
 Please try again in a few minutes, or try a different instance type."

-This error happens when Amazon Elastic Compute Cloud (Amazon EC2) doesn't have enough available capacity for the instance type that you chose.
-Capacity varies, based on the demand for that instance type in that Region at that time.
+This error happens when Amazon Elastic Compute Cloud (Amazon EC2) doesn't have enough available capacity for the instance type that you selected.
+Capacity varies based on the demand for that instance type in that Region at that time.
 Try the request again later to see if capacity levels have changed.
 Or, choose a different instance type.